AnujSaharan/The-Watch-Project/README.md

 # The Watch Project

-The following is Word In Progress v0.1 release of The Watch Project.
+The following is Work In Progress v0.1 Pre Beta Aplha Amazingly Unifinished release of The Watch Project.
+No seriously, it isn't even fully built yet.

 The Watch Project is completely written in C++ 14 and is free and open source.

-Bug Reporting
+###### Bug Reporting
 --------------------------

 You can send bug reports to <anujsinghsaharan@gmail.com> with the subject "Watch Bug Report".